 That’s a tough road on appeal.
-This abuse of discretion is only going to be found when “no reasonable person would take the view adopted by the court . . . or when the court acts without reference to any guiding rules or principles.”
-An abuse of discretion may also be found where the ruling under consideration is clearly against the logic and effect of facts and inferences before the court or when the ruling is void of logic and reason.
+This abuse of discretion will only be found when “no reasonable person would take the view adopted by the court . . . or when the court acts without reference to any guiding rules or principles.”
+An abuse of discretion may also be found where the ruling under consideration is against the logic and effect of facts and inferences before the court or when the ruling is void of logic and reason.

-So this is a battle you want to win at the trial court level and you should do everything you can to put yourself in the best possible situation.
+So this is a battle you want to win at the trial court level and you should do everything you can to put yourself in the best situation.
 The best way to do that?
-Name you experts from the very beginning.
+Name your experts from the very beginning.